Capitol Rioter Who Walked On Senate Floor On Jan. 6 Sentenced To 8 Months In Prison

 "This was a foolish decision on my part that I take full responsibility for," Hodgkins said.
 "I do not nor will not make any excuse."

-In Hodgkins' case, the sentencing guidelines range was calculated at 15-21 months.
+In Hodgkins' case, the sentencing guidelines range was calculated at 15 to 21 months.
 Hodgkins' attorney, Patrick Leduc, asked the court for no prison time.
 The Justice Department, in contrast, recommended 18 months, in part to send a strong deterrent signal to anyone pondering a future assault on the country's democratic institutions.

-Ultimately, Judge Moss gave Hodgkins a sentence of eight months in prison and two years of probation.
+The judge explained in court how he decided on a sentence in between those recommendations.

 "It's essential to send a message that this type of conduct is utterly unacceptable and that grave damage was done to our country that day," Moss said.
 "But at the same time, I do not believe that Mr. Hodgkins, other than having made some very bad decisions that day ... that he is a threat."